 If a plugin exists for a particular topic within the Capacitor Community, please consider contributing to it!
 If a plugin is missing a primary maintainer, the Capacitor team would be happy to consider adding you to the GitHub organization.

 We believe Capacitor plugins should be reasonably small in scope.
-With the hybrid approach Capacitor takes, plugins add native code to apps that may or may not be used by apps.
+Capacitor plugins add native code to apps that may or may not be used.
 By keeping the scope of plugins small, we can ensure apps have a minimal amount of native code that they need.
 This avoids unnecessary app bloat and warnings/rejections from the App Store due to APIs without usage descriptions, etc.